Meagan Grunwald: ‘Forbidden’ Love Between Cop Killer, Baby-Faced Utah Teen On ID

 When Utah police officer Sgt.
 Cory Wride stopped a couple during a snowstorm to see if they needed help, he had no idea it would be the last stop he’d make.
 Cory Wride was shot dead by a man who police say was inside of that vehicle.
 The killer was 27-year-old Jose Angel Garcia Juaregui.

-From there, Jose Angel Garcia Juaregui and his 17-year-old girlfriend, Meagan Grunwald, fled the scene but not without making one more costly mistake—shooting another police officer who they encountered during their efforts to escape.
+From there, Jose Angel Garcia Juaregui and his 17-year-old girlfriend, Meagan Grunwald, fled the scene but not without making one more costly mistake by shooting another police officer who they encountered during their efforts to escape.
 That officer, deputy Greg Sherwood, survived the shooting.

-Police bulletins alerted neighboring counties that they were on the look out for a couple who was armed and dangerous.
+Police bulletins alerted neighboring counties that they were on the lookout for a couple who was armed and dangerous.
 However, only one of them was armed, Jose Angel Garcia Juaregui.
 A terrified Meagan Grunwald told investigators that Juaregui made her drive the car, stating that he threatened to kill her if she didn’t.

 Current picture of Sgt Cory Wride, killed in the line of duty today. #liveonkutv2. pic.twitter.com/JtzN5vyex5